 - Substance’s primary use is not as a preservative or to recreate or improve flavors, colors, or textures, or nutritive value lost during processing.

 Substances on the National List are divided into several categories specific to crops and livestock.
-The National List details the circumstances under which an allowed substance may be used, frequency of application, and any limitations, say to a specific crop or animal.
+The National List details the circumstances under which an allowed substance may be used, the frequency of application, and any limitations, say to a specific crop or animal.
 A few examples are noted below.

 - Synthetic Substances Allowed for Crops – include copper sulfate, hydrogen peroxide, boric acid, elemental sulfur, and sodium silicate.